Construction Update

 Ongoing

-• The segment of the Cedar Lake Regional Trail between Royalston Avenue and Azine Alley (just west of West River Parkway) is currently open.
-Expect short term closures into the fall to complete work in the area beneath Royalston Avenue.
-Detour information during closures is on the detour maps page
+• A closure of the Cedar Lake Regional Trail segment between Royalston Avenue and Azine Alley (just west of West River Parkway) is ongoing into November.
+The purpose of this closure is to complete work in the area beneath Royalston Avenue bridge including grading, fencing, and installation of safety bollards.
+Detour information is on the detour maps page.

 • The segment of the Cedar Lake Trail east of Van White Memorial Boulevard remains closed and is anticipated to reopen in late 2025.